 Note: Chemicals may be added to or deleted from the list.
-The Emergency Planning and Community Right-to-Know Call Center, 800 424-9346, or 703 412-9810, will provide up-to-date information on the status of these changes.
+The Emergency Planning and Community Right-to-Know Call Center will provide up-to-date information on the status of these changes.
 See section B.3.c of the instructions for more information on the de minimis values listed below.
 There are no de minimis levels for PBT chemicals since the de minimis exemption is not available for these chemicals (an asterisk appears where a de minimis limit would otherwise appear in Table II).
 However, for purposes of the supplier notification requirement only, such limits are provided in Appendix D.